Feastables: History

 In April 2024, Feastables expanded its distribution to Canada.
 In May 2024, the brand began sales in the European Union, initially in Denmark and the Netherlands.
 Distribution expanded to Germany in September 2024.
 The brand was launched in India in November 2024.

 In September 2024, Feastables became a partner in Tony's Open Chain.

-In February 2025, Feastables announced it had received kosher certification from the Orthodox Union.
+In February 2025, Feastables announced it had received kosher certification from OU Kosher.
 In July 2025, it was announced that celebrity chef Nick DiGiovanni had partnered with the company as an official brand partner.
-Also, Feastables began to be sold in Russia in the Pyaterochka chain.
+Feastables also began to be sold in Russia in the Pyaterochka chain.
 Before that, they could be purchased on the Wildberries and Ozon marketplaces.